 If you never intend to be one flesh in marriage, don’t be shocked when it ends.

 The concept of “One Flesh” is not just about the body, it’s about the whole person.

 If we are one flesh, it is impossible to be separated.
 You can’t make one person into two.
 That division is painful, and you see the resulting injury in people who have divorced.
 When we are one, it causes us to feel the pain our spouse is feeling, and our spouse’s sin becomes harmful to us as well.
 For better or for worse, everything happens to you as a team.

 So what are some ways you can be “one flesh” with your spouse?
 There are three ways to dedicate ourselves to God in 1 Thessalonians 5:23:

-“Now, may the God of peace himself cause you to be completely dedicated to him; and may your spirit, soul, and body be kept intact and blameless at our Lord Jesus Christ’s coming.” -1 Thessalonians 5:23
+“Now may the God of peace himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ.” –1 Thessalonians 5:23

 These can apply to our dedication to our spouse as well.

 It probably goes without saying that sex is one way we become one flesh, but there is even more to it than meets the eye.